isdanryan/MilestoneProject1/README.md

 ![wireframe](assets/readme/wireframes/WireframePhone01.png "Phone Home Screen Wireframe")
 ![wireframe](assets/readme/wireframes/WireframePhone02.png "Location Screen Wireframe")

+### **Colour Scheme**
+When deciding on the main colours to use throughout the site, I wanted to keep things simple and easily visible accross the site.
+I settled on an almost black and a range of oranges, using one as the main orange throughout the site.
+I choose orange to represet the spices commonly used in Asian cooking.

+* Text - (Hex) #2c2c2c
+* Headings, logo & links - (Hex) #DB3300

 ## **Current Features Common to all pages**
 ###  **Header Element**
-The header element sticks to the top of the page as the user scrolls up and down.
+* The header element sticks to the top of the page as the user scrolls up and down.
 I used this method to ensure the user always had easy of access to the menu as well as phone number.

 #### *Logo:*
 * The sites logo also doubles as the title for the business, it easily illustrates the business name and can easily be read and identified on the page.